dwkim78/upsilon/README.md

 for MACHO, LINEAR, and ASAS, respectively.
-In the case of the Hipparcos dataset, it contains many other types of variable stars that are not in the UPSILoN training set, and thus it could be served as the worst-case scenario.
+In the case of the Hipparcos dataset, it contains many other types of variable stars that are not in the UPSILoN training set, and thus it is a suitable dataset to see how much those other types could degrade UPSILoN classification performance.
-In brief, UPSILoN classes such as CEPH F, CEPH 1O, and EB ESD can be contaminated by those other variability types.
+In brief, UPSILoN classes such as DSCT, CEPH F, CEPH 1O, and EB ESD can be contaminated by those other variability types.
 For details, see Kim & Bailer-Jones (2015, submitted).

-In Kim & Bailer-Jones (2015, submitted), we also present experiment results using resampled light curves of the MACHO and ASAS dataset for different number of data points from 20 to 300, over different observation duration from 30 days to several years.
+In Kim & Bailer-Jones (2015, submitted), we also present experiment results using resampled light curves of the MACHO and ASAS dataset for different number of data points from 30 to 300, over different observation duration from 30 days to several years.
 In brief, UPSILoN successfully classifies the resampled light curves as long as the light curves contain more than or equal to 80 data points.